hmgoforth/824proj/README.md

 Kevin: Wrap function for OpenPose outputs: (image in, gaussians out)

+To help with loading in the python API,
+Install openpose to project directory, ie. project structure: openpose
+Python code

+Might be useful for install:
 It looks like you have to turn on Python (off by default) cmake .. -DBUILD_PYTHON=ON